 (Source: Sun-Times Media Wire - Copyright Chicago Sun-Times 2021.)

-Man wounded in Chicago police shooting in West Garfield Park, CPD says
+Man wounded in Chicago police shooting in West Garfield Park charged with attempted murder, CPD says

 West Garfield Park shooting: CPD said officers were conducting 'investigative stop' when shots were fired